max-kalganov/DUNA-rpg-game/README.md

 Your aim is to transfer some stuff around the Duna managing not to be killed by the way.

 ### There will be several version of the game:
-The first version: Simple game with a limitted number of worms The last version:
+_The first version_: Simple game with a limitted number of worms

+_The last version_
 - full worms lifecycle is calculated
 - nature changes are calculated
 - transport processing
 - interaction with senders/receivers/towns/etc.
 - suite, suit's damage processing
 - ...

 ### Optimization